After Trudeau’s comments on farmer protests, India seeks to downturn political relations

 India has asked Canada to put off the foreign office consultations between the top diplomats of the two countries.

 Riva Ganguly Das, the foreign minister's secretary (East) and her Canadian counterpart were expected to meet on Tuesday.
-However the meet has been postponed at New Delhi's insistence and Canada as told that the date was inconvenient.
+However, the meet has been postponed at New Delhi's insistence and Canada as told that the date was inconvenient.

 Trudeau remark on farmers’ protest blatant vote bank politics: Ex-diplomats in open letter